Magyartanulas/magyartanulas.github.io/comparisons.md

 Both `így` and `úgy` are adverbial [pronouns](https://magyartanulas.github.io/pronouns), and are used to describe *how* a verb is done.
 Thus, both roughly translate into this way, or that way and typically go alongside verbs.

-When `úgy` is used, it is followed up with more information either in the sentence or by context as it generally describes something that is distant. `Így` is used to follow up on something that is closer to the speaker, this is also done by context or in the sentence.
+The way they are used differs a fair amount. `Úgy` is mainly used to refer to something in the sentence, or in response to what one says. `Így` however, generally refers to the context of the situation.

 * Úgy többet tanulok, ha elmagyarázod nekem. - (I learn more (this way), if you explain it to me.)
-* Úgy is jó. - (That way is good as well.) e.g. the way in which to do something.
+* Úgy is jó. - (That way is good as well.) e.g. what you just said.
 * Így jobb. - (It's better like this/this way.) e.g. things are better since that thing has happened.
 * Segítek neki, így gyorsabb lesz. - (I'm helping him/her, it'll be quicker this way.)
 * Ugyanúgy gondolkoznak, ahogy én. - (They think the same way as I do.)

-*Context: Alex and Barnabás are talking about their group project over the phone.*
+*Context: Alex and Barnabás are talking about their homework over the phone.*

 *Alex: Mi a terv a feladatra?
 Hogyan csináljuk meg? - (What's the plan for the task?
 How should we do it?*